TheWifflebrain/MachineLearningwithGraphs/README.md

 Third, put the xxxx.net files from the community_algorithm folder in google drive.
 You will see a folder titled GNNS in your mounted google drive.
 Open that and go to the networks folder and put the xxxx.net files in there.

 the community_algorithm folder is the folder that we ran again to make sure everything works.
-it contains the same files as the With_Output folder except we just reran them to make sure it is in working order.
+it contains the same major files as the With_Output folder except we just reran them to make sure it is in working order.
-the gnnsdata.ipynb file creates the xxxx.net files needed for the gnns.ipynb.
+the gnnsdata.ipynb file creates the xxxx.net files needed for the gnns.ipynb. (puts it the community_algorithm folder) (all data is also already created for your convience)
-please put those files where the gnns.ipynb can see them (community_algorithm folder) Although they are already created amd in the community_algorithm folder. it also contains xxxx.gexf files to visualize the graphs on the program Gephi.
+please put those files where the gnns.ipynb can see them (as described above)
 The mian files you need to run are TIMES_kmeans.ipynb, TIMES_louvain.pynb
 gnnsdata.ipynb just creates the data needed for GNNS
 graphs.ipynb are graphs we used for the paper
+it also contains xxxx.gexf files to visualize the graphs on the program Gephi.